Edward Unwin: Early life

 Born in Fawley, Hampshire on 20 April 1864, Unwin joined the merchant navy at the age of 16 and spent 15 years serving on clippers with P&O. He trained at HMS Conway and joined the Royal Navy on 16 October 1895 (part of the "Hungry Hundred", merchant mariners recruited to the Navy to fill a shortage of junior officers) and served in the Benin Expedition and the Second Boer War.
 In November 1901 he was appointed to HMS Vivid to serve in HMS Forth, but only five months later he was transferred in April 1902 to HMS Monarch, serving in the South Pacific.
 He was lent to HMS Hawke for service on that ship during the voyage to South Africa where the Monarch was stationed.
+Returning to the United Kingdom later the same year, he was early 1903 sent on a pilotage and compass course at RN College.

 Unwin retired in 1909 with the rank of commander.
 He was recalled to the service on 29 July 1914, shortly before the outbreak of the First World War.